 Restrictions on Open Carry

-While there are no restrictions on openly carrying a knife or other weapon in public places such as parks and sidewalks within Nebraska State law; local ordinances may impose additional restrictions.
-Additionally, individuals must be at least 18 years old to legally possess any kind of firearm or deadly weapon according to state law.
+While there are no statewide restrictions on open carrying other types of knives, local ordinances may have additional restrictions.
+Individuals must be at least 18 years old to legally possess any kind of deadly weapon.

 Possession and Use of Knives in Public Places

-Public places in Nebraska are defined as any place to which the public or a substantial group of people has access, including streets, highways, and the common areas of schools, hospitals, apartment houses, office buildings, transport facilities, and shops.
+Public places in Nebraska are defined as any place to which the public or a substantial group of people has access, such as streets, highways, and common areas of schools, hospitals, apartment houses, office buildings, transport facilities, and shops.

 Penalties for Violating Nebraska Knife Laws